jbratcher/weirwood-media/README.md

 1. In your browser, naviage to `localhost:3000/admin`.
 2. Login via your chosen method.
 3. You will be redirectd to the dashboard where you can create and manage posts

+* To change netlify deploy url, run localStorage.removeItem("netlifySiteURL") in the browser console.